Business Process Management Definition

 How can you define Business Process Management (BPM) or define Process Management?

-The definition of business process management or bpm definition as Dragon1 Term: A systematic approach, and a field in operations management, focusing on how to improve the performance of the enterprise by managing and optimizing its business processes.
+The definition of business process management (or BPM definition) as Dragon1 Term: A systematic approach and a field in operations management, focusing on improving the enterprise's performance by managing and optimizing its business processes.

-This approach is the best thing that can happen to your business or organization.
+This approach is the best thing to happen to your business or organization.
 It will increase your revenue and lower your costs!

 Business Process Management is an area in operations management focusing on improving corporate performance by managing and optimizing the organization's business processes.